rancher/rancher-docs/docs/getting-started/installation-and-upgrade/installation-references/helm-chart-options.md

 You can [set a specific bootstrap password](../resources/bootstrap-password.md) during Rancher installation.
 If you don't set a specific bootstrap password, Rancher randomly generates a password for the first admin account.

 When you log in for the first time to the first admin account, the Rancher UI shows commands that can be used to [retrieve the bootstrap password](../resources/bootstrap-password.md#retrieving-the-bootstrap-password).
 Run those commands and log in to the account.
-After you login for the first time, you can reset the admin password.
+After you log in for the first time, you can reset the admin password.

 ### API Audit Log